 Amazon Echo Hub vs Amazon Echo Show 8 (3rd gen): Two Alexa smart displays compared

 The Echo Hub is Amazon’s latest attempt at bringing touchscreen control to your smart home devices.
 But, despite its appearance and functionality, the Amazon Echo Hub is not a new member of the Echo Show family of smart displays - it's a whole-home smart control panel with limited entertainment specs.
-On the other hand, Echo Show products like the Echo Show 8 (Gen 3) are primarily designed to act as both a smart speaker and a media-streaming display for parts of your home where you wouldn’t typically have a television, like on a kitchen counter, whereas the slimmer, more tablet-like Echo Hub is intended to be wall-mounted.
+On the other hand, Echo Show products like the Echo Show 8 (Gen 3) are primarily designed to act as one of the best smart speakers and a media-streaming display for parts of your home where you wouldn’t typically have a television, like on a kitchen counter, whereas the slimmer, more tablet-like Echo Hub is intended to be wall-mounted.

 That said, both the Echo Hub and Amazon Echo Show 8 (3rd gen) have an 8-inch touchscreen display.
 Both also connect to smart home devices and both can stream audio and video from a variety of services.
 They also tap into Amazon’s communication services, like Drop In, and they work with Ring security cameras and video doorbells.
 But their software and user interfaces are somewhat different, and while the Echo Hub is the slightly more expensive of the two, the Echo Show 8 has better audio.